Try Axe Throwing

 Peak 2 Peak Gondola BBQ

-The Peak 2 Peak Gondola is an experience not to be missed, but visitors should also make time to enjoy the Peak 2 Peak Gondola BBQ—offered at 1,800 metres on Fridays, Saturdays and Sundays.
-You’ll need to plan ahead due to limited space and only two seating times, but it’s well worth it!
-The menu and location will take your breath away.
+The Peak 2 Peak Gondola is an experience not to be missed, but visitors should also make time to enjoy the Mountain Top Summer Feast—offered at 1,800 metres on Fridays, Saturdays and Sundays.
+You’ll need to plan ahead due to limited space and seating times, but it’s well worth it.
+The menu and location will take your breath away!
 After a long day in the Whistler countryside, you might just need some serious comfort food to power you up for a night on the town.
 The feast and a lift pass can be combined for significant savings.

-If you’re seeking something fancier, try Whistler’s very own Ketel One Ice Room at the Bearfoot Bistro.
-With a gourmet vodka tasting menu, expertly hosted by some amazing bartenders, and a snuggly oversized jacket to keep you warm, it makes for a great date night or start to a night out.
-With 50 different varieties of vodka available, you’ll be spoilt for choice.
+If you’re seeking a one-of-a-kind experience, try Whistler’s very own Ketel One Ice Room at the Bearfoot Bistro.
+With a gourmet vodka tasting menu, expertly hosted by some amazing bartenders, and a snuggly oversized jacket to keep you warm in the frigid surroundings, it makes for a great date night activity.
+With 50 different varieties of vodka available, you’ll be spoilt for choice!

 Visit the Squamish Lil’wat Cultural Centre